ErabaReta/ErabaReta/README.md

 ### Quik Bio, Hi.. 👋
-hi, I am an IT student.
+hi, I am a morrocan IT student.

 I'm on developing skills step.